What is a nursing strike?

 - Hand, foot and mouth disease or chickenpox can cause a nursing strike as it is so uncomfortable to feed.

-- He may be uncomfortable from a vaccination.
+- They may be uncomfortable from a vaccination.

-- He might be frustrated at a low milk supply or a change in milk taste due to something the mother has ingested.
+- They might be frustrated at a low milk supply or a change in milk taste due to something the mother has ingested.
 An oversupply of milk could also sometimes scare a baby who finds the flow overwhelming.

 Sometimes the cause is emotional: